SleepyInfrastructure/sleepy-backend/README.md

 Building is done with <code>docker-compose build</code>.
 Running is done with <code>docker-compose up</code>.
 Shutting down is with <code>docker-compose down</code>.
+For faster testing you can do <code>docker-compose rm -s sleepy-backend; docker-compose build; docker-compose up -d</code>.

 ## CLI Commands
 | Command                                 | Description                                    |